sebousan/hugolify-www/content/docs/blocks/gallery.md

 ---
-title: Gallery block
+title: Gallery
-linkTitle: Gallery
-description: Displays an images gallery
+description: Displays an images gallery with accessible lightbox.
 ---

+# Gallery block

+Displays an images gallery with accessible lightbox.

 ## Frontmatter